dreamvo/gilfoyle/README.md

 2. Customization

 The service may have some configuration settings to be controlled by administrator such as max file size, target transcoding format, compression rate...
 To achieve that, administrator would use a simple Yaml file that centralize these settings.
 If any config file is provided, default settings are used.

-3. Easy to use, easy to deploy

 Some open source projects can be difficult to use because of too many configuration settings.
 Gilfoyle is easy to use : simply download a binary, run it and access the web service.
 Want to deploy to production?
 Use the production-ready Docker image or see container orchestration examples.
 Of course, this application was designed to follow your application's scale.
 You can even [scale your own IPFS cluster](https://cluster.ipfs.io/).

+3. Documentation as code

+We want documentation to be part of the code, so its always up-to-date and developers can understand snippets very quickly.
+We defines API's specifications using OpenAPI with swagger.

 ## Documentation